Dragon's Lair (1983 video game): Reception

 One element of the game that was negatively received was the blackout time in between loading of scenes, which Dyer promised would be eliminated by the forthcoming Space Ace and planned Dragon's Lair sequel.
 By the middle of 1984, however, after Space Ace and other similar games were released to little success, sentiment on Dragon's Lair's position in the industry had shifted and it was being cited as a failure due to its expensive cost for a game that would "lose popularity".
 Arcade owners were also displeased with the mechanical unreliability of the LaserDisc drive.

 In 1995, Flux magazine rated the arcade version 47th on its Top 100 Video Games writing: "A somewhat frustrating movement-timing factor, but still fun to play and watch."
 In 2001, GameSpy ranked Dragon's Lair as number 7 on the list of "Top 50 Arcade Games of All-Time".
 It was one of only three video games (along with Pong and Pac-Man) put in storage at the Smithsonian Institution.
+Lifetime sales exceeded 16,000 cabinets.